 Over two floors.
 1 x double, 1 x twin (can be zip/link).
 Ground floor bathroom with bath, shower over, basin and WC.
 Kitchen/diner.
 Sitting room with gas fire.

 Gas central heating with gas fire.
-Electric oven and gas hob, microwave, fridge, washing machine, hair dryer.
-TV.
+Electric oven and gas hob, microwave, fridge, washing machine, hair dryer, heated towel rail.
+Satellite TV, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
+Travel cot and highchair available, please bring your own bedding.
 Ample off-road parking.
 Small courtyard at rear with furniture.
 Two well behaved pets welcome.
 Sorry no smoking.
 Shop and pub 2 mins walk.
 Note: Steep staircase within this property may not be suitable for the elderly or infirm.
 Note: The living room light switch is located behind the front door.

 Nestled in the Borough of Allerdale in Cumbria are the villages of Great Broughton and Little Broughton.
 Great Broughton is home to a post office, general store, three pubs and a Royal British Legion branch.
 The market town of Cockermouth is well known for being the birthplace of both William Wordsworth and Fletcher Christian.
 The National Trust now owns the Wordsworth Georgian family home in the centre of the town.
 It attracts visitors from all over the country, looking to step back in time and experience a piece of the 1770s, when Wordsworth was growing up.
 Keswick boasts a thriving town centre with many more shops to choose from, as well as miniature golf, the famous Theatre by the Lake, the Pencil Museum, fishing and mountain biking opportunities.